 Never stop believing in your idea.
-As with all start up companies we have had many obstacles but we have never given up.
-If retailers told us something was not good enough we went back to the drawing board and re designed and re assisted the situation, then approached them again until we were in that shop.
+As with all start-up companies, we have had many obstacles but we have never given up.
+If retailers told us something was not good enough we went back to the drawing board and redesigned and re assisted the situation, then approached them again until we were in that shop.
 Nothing is impossible!

 How does it feel to be at this stage and seeing the product stocked in shops?

 Quite excited and crazy to go into a shop, that we shop in, and think we did that and that is our brand!
 We are launched in most major retailers ASOS, House of Fraser, Schuh, USC, Sole trader to name but a few, but we are always pressing forwards.
-We go to India every Christmas, where we support Mango tree House, and this always makes us more determined and give us inspiration to work harder for the following year.
+We go to India every Christmas, where we support Mango tree House, and this always makes us more determined and give us the inspiration to work harder for the following year.

 What’s next for Gandys?

 We are going on the road for most of the Summer, going to festivals, talks with universities and events over the UK.
-At the same time we are launching into more major retailers and smaller independent boutiques.
+At the same time, we are launching into more major retailers and smaller independent boutiques.
 On 3rd June we are launching a major campaign with Selfridges which is a dream come true.

 Next year is the 10th anniversary of the tsunami so we are on track to open an orphanage in memorial of our parents in Goa, India.

 Probably the Goa green for myself (Rob) and Paul’s are probably the Tokyo Red.

 Is there anywhere in the world you still want to visit?